Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Renormalization Fixed Point MPDOs

-In this section we define a distinguished family of MPOs starting from a biconnected C*-weak Hopf algebra and show that they are RFP MPDOs, as defined in \cite{MPDORFP}.
-More concretely, we provide explicit expressions of both local coarse-graining and local fine-graining quantum channels $\mathcal{T}$ and $\mathcal{S}$ for which the generating rank-four tensor is a fixed point under the corresponding induced flows, i.e. such that

-very much in the spirit of standard renormalization group.
-All proofs in this section will be postponed to Appendix~\ref{sec:proofs-rfp}.
+In this section we define a distinguished family of MPOs starting from a biconnected C*-WHA and show that they are RFP MPDOs, as defined in \cite{cirac_2017_mpdo}.
+More concretely, we provide explicit expressions for both local coarse-graining and local fine-graining quantum channels $\mathfrak{T}$ and $\mathfrak{S}$ for which the generating rank-four tensor is a fixed point under the corresponding induced flows, very much in the spirit of standard renormalization spirit.
+The generating tensor of the RFP MPDOs is obtained here by appropiately weighting the tensor from the original MPO algebra, described in the previous section, obtaining: